Enigma-Dark/crytic-trace-parser/README.md

 # echidna-trace-parser

-A parser that converts echidna call traces into foundry PoC tests
+A parser that converts echidna and medusa call traces into foundry PoC tests

-## Echidna Trace Parser
+## Echidna/Medusa Trace Parser

-**Echidna Trace Parser** is a Python script designed to parse Echidna traces and generate corresponding Solidity test functions.
-This tool simplifies the process of converting Echidna output into usable Solidity tests, making it easier to verify smart contracts.
+**Echidna/Medusa Trace Parser** is a Python script designed to parse Echidna and Medusa traces and generate corresponding Solidity test functions.
+This tool simplifies the process of converting fuzzer output into usable Solidity tests, making it easier to verify smart contracts.

 ## Features

-- **Parse Echidna Call Traces**: Extracts function calls, parameters, delays, and 'from' addresses from Echidna traces.
+- **Parse Fuzzer Call Traces**: Extracts function calls, parameters, delays, and 'from' addresses from Echidna and Medusa traces.
 - **Generate Solidity Test Functions**: Automatically creates Solidity test functions based on the parsed data.
-- **User-Friendly Input**: Allows users to paste Echidna traces directly into the terminal.
+- **User-Friendly Input**: Allows users to paste traces directly into the terminal.
+- **Format Detection**: Automatically detects whether the input is an Echidna or Medusa trace.

 ## Prerequisites